-In addition to stressing the interrelatedness of all events-as a society of living things in the biotic community of nature, Imanishi, like Whiteheadians, also underscores the complex developmental, evolutionary, and hierarchical structure of all societies in nature.
-After arguing that all living things in nature exist in biotic communities or societies, he argues "the society of living things carry to the end the characteristics of a hierarchical society" (2002-69).
-Speaking of every kind of living individual as existing is a complex society, Imanishi writes that "their society could only become a ranked society" (2002-70).
-Indeed, throughout his chapter titled "The Order of Nature" in Process and Reality, Whitehead similarly argues for a hierarchy of societies (PR 96-109).
-Thus Imanishi, like Whitehead, and Whiteheadians such as Griffin, emphasizes both the interrelatedness and hierarchy of societies in nature.
-Imanishi thus speaks of "the division into hierarchical, interrelated classes in the society" (2002) 71).
+In addition to stressing the interrelatedness of all events as a society of living things in the biotic community of nature, Imanishi, like Whiteheadians, also underscores the complex developmental, evolutionary, and hierarchical structure of all societies in nature.
+After arguing that all living things in nature exist in biotic communities or societies, he argues "the society of living things carry to the end the characteristics of a hierarchical society" (2002 69).
+Speaking of every kind of living individual as existing is a complex society, Imanishi writes that "their society could only become a ranked society" (2002 70).
+Imanishi, like Whiteheadians such as Griffin, emphasizes both the interrelatedness and hierarchy of societies in nature.
+Imanishi thus speaks of "the division into hierarchical, interrelated classes in the society" (2002

+71).
 He describes how the history of biological evolution discloses the importance of hierarchy in the societies of living nature, whereby the societies of nature have been hierarchically ranked and dominated by a ruling class at every stage of development, including the vertebrate community, the reptilian community, the mammalian community, the human community, and so forth (2002 69-71).
 In a key statement about how the evolutionary, developmental and hierarchical structure of biotic communities in living nature result in a hierarchy of values, Imanishi writes:

 In the process of evolution living things expand their own environment, or extend the world to which they can react and live.
-The extension of the environment means, in short, the expansion of the world that they recognize, which in turn means the enrichment and intensification of their integrity.
+The extension of the environment means in short, the expansion of the world that they recognize, which in turn means the enrichment and intensification of their integrity.
 (2002 29)

 Imanishi's term for intrinsic value of events in nature is "integrity."
-By integrity, Imanishi means intrinsic value not only as an integral feeling of wholeness, unity, continuity, and interrelatedness, but also as autonomy, creativity, and individuation (2002, 32).
-Thus, in the above citation, as elsewhere throughout the text, Imanishi argues that in the process of creative evolution, living things increasingly expand their recognition of larger, wider and more holistic environments in nature, as well as their individual autonomy and self-creativity.
+In the above citation, as elsewhere throughout the text, Imanishi argues that in the process of creative evolution, living things increasing expand their recognition of larger, wider and more holistic environments in nature, thereby to further enrich and intensify their integrity, or intrinsic value.